Hardly expressing any emotion, the sergeant commanded with his loud booming voice: “DOWN.”

 “You have to be out of your mind!” is the ironic first thing that pops up in my brain as I take on counter intuitive habits.
 These habits are things that force you to do something that you naturally wouldn’t want, but are actually beneficial to you.

 Our primal instincts get activated when we’re under a threat.
 There are two modes that we will be in, and that’s the “Fight or Flight” response.
 Right before these habits your body is literally blasting at you to go on ‘flight mode’, because that way you would be ‘safe’ and there will be no more threat.

-If you were to listen to your body, there may be things (big things) that you may be losing out in the long term.
+If you were to be the kind of person to “only listen” to your body, it may be possible you’re stunting your growth in life and may be losing out in the long term.

 Are you actually allowing your body from holding you back from your true potential?
-Think about that.
+Think about it.